The North American Red Queen: Our Natural Gas Treadmill

 THE BOTTOM LINE

 Natural gas is very important.
-It is also not easily tranportable other than over land.
-Natural gas in North America is past its peak.
+It is also not easily transportable other than over land.
+Conventional natural gas in North America is past its peak.
 It is well past the peak of the easy to get at, environmentally (relatively) friendly, and energetically highly profitable point.
-To get more, we need more rigs, more holes, more places to drill, and more by unconventional means.
-Alternatively, we could buttress our treadmill with Liquefied Natural Gas imported from Qatar, Russia, Iran (the vast majority of reserves), or elsewhere - this may or may not come to pass, but will be written on extensively at theoildrum.com.
+To get more, we need more rigs, more holes, more places to drill, and more by unconventional means such as shale gas.
+Alternatively, we could buttress our treadmill with Liquefied Natural Gas imported from Qatar, Russia, Iran (the vast majority of reserves), or elsewhere - this may or may not come to pass, but will probably be written on extensively at theoildrum.com.

 We have taken the low hanging natural gas apples from the tree and now have to climb the tree.
 Soon we will require ladders.
 Eventually large ladders and parachutes.
 To get that last apple we might need a helicopter and commandos, who eat more than one apple a day in any case.
 We should take advantage of these mid-tree apples and use them to our best advantage, while trying to replace as many apples in our diet with pears (wind), peaches (biomass), oranges (solar), or a wafer thin dinner mint (conservation).